henningkoehlernz/vcmi-mods/README.md

     - Mysticism increases mana regeneration by 9 and max mana by 60%
     - Navigation also allows free ship-boarding
     - Pathfinding also grants 10% land movement bonus
-    - Resistance now grants 40% magic resistance
+    - Resistance now grants 30% magic resistance and 15% physical resistance
     - Scholar *instead* grants +50% XP and +3 knowledge
     - Scouting also grants 15% land movement bonus
     - Sorcery now increases spell damage by 30% and grants +3 power